How Antisemitism Led me to Art

 I knew my answer immediately.
 I am a Jewish artist.

-My mission is to empower the Jewish community to retake control of our own narrative, and to kindle a healthy relationship between ourselves and our identity.
+That notion leads me to my precise mission today- to empower the Jewish community to retake control of our own narrative, and to kindle a healthy relationship between ourselves and our identity.
 Just because Jews have created opportunities to represent ourselves in things like comedy and movies does not mean we have achieved the prime goal of representation- oftentimes, we represent ourselves poorly, playing on age old tropes and stereotypes to get laughs from mostly non-Jewish audiences.
 This is mainly due to internalized antisemitism that we have absorbed from the world around us- similarly to laughing through antisemitic jokes.

 These tropes wear thin, and eventually grow legs, and have long-term repercussions to our community.
 Through empowering ourselves to view our identity, ancestry, spirituality, ethnicity, and history through fresh unencumbered lens, we can begin to heal the internalized antisemitism that leads us to represent ourselves poorly for the sake of acceptance.